Malc01m/linsync/README.md

 If linsyncdwn.py fails to download a copy of the directory from the server, it will attempt to restore from a backup it made beforehand.
 If it wasn't able to make the backup, it would have stopped before removing the client copy.
-The client *should* have a copy at all times by design.
-However...
+The client *should* have a copy at all times.

 ## Warning
 There's nothing currently stopping you from running the wrong script and overwriting the more recent copy with an older one.

-Keep your own backups.
+## Permissions
+I am not accountable for anything that happens as a result of anyone else's use of these scripts.
+You have full permission to use, modify, and distribute.